cjratcliff/ml-compiled/docs/td.rst

 """"""""""""""""""""""""""""""""""
 Temporal-difference learning
 """"""""""""""""""""""""""""""""""

-The model is optimized to make predictions of the total return more similar to other, more accurate, predictions.
+Temporal-difference learning optimizes the model to make predictions of the total return more similar to other, more accurate, predictions.
 These latter predictions are more accurate because they were made at a later point in time, closer to the end.
-Uses the recursive Bellman equation.
 Q-learning is an example of TD learning.

 The TD error is defined as: